develprr/TodoApi/README.md

 which generates the structure for the project from Microsoft's template.

 Quite surprisingly, Microsoft's auto-generated API template contains a weather forecast controller by default.
-A bit boring, since I would have preferred to see a sausage store by default.
-But on the other hand, why not! :)